chainidio/documentation/_pro/continuous-deployment/heroku.md

 ```

 Note that the `dockercfg_service` directive calls the `dockercfg_generator` we specified above, to generate our token.
 The only variable you need to be sure to modify if the `image_name`, which must be set to the name for the application image you are pushing as defined in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

+#### Heroku Release

+To create a new release using the images pushed to Heroku's container registry, run `heroku container:release` (specifying the process types you would like to release).